-Christmas and Back to School are the two hot times for parents to purchase cellphones for their kids, but what are the right age and the right kind of phone for your child and how do you keep them safe in this Digital Age?
+What’s the right age and the right kind of phone for your child and how do you keep them safe in this digital age?

-Are you getting the, “I want a cellphone!
-I WANT A CELLPHONE!” begging and pleading?
+Are you getting the, “I want a cell phone!
+I WANT A CELL PHONE!” begging and pleading from your child?

 Don’t forget this key consideration: Do they even need a phone, let alone a smartphone?

-If you are a single mom that works afternoons with a 5th grader at home alone for an hour or two after school, they might really need a prepaid cellphone that can text and call so you both can stay in touch.
+If you are a single mom who works afternoons with a 5th grader at home alone for an hour or two after school, they might really need a prepaid cell phone that can text and call so you both can stay in touch.
 They may not necessarily need a smartphone with apps and internet access.
 Expect pushback on this!
-Many prepaid cellphones are pretty cool these days—they look cool, they take pictures, play music, one even has a dedicated button for Whatsapp.
+Many prepaid cell phones are pretty cool these days—they look cool, they take pictures, play music—one even has a dedicated button for Whatsapp.

 Bottom Line: Their first phone probably just needs to be able to text and call.

-MoneyMoneyMoney.
 Is your child ready for some serious financial responsibility?
-Phones can range in price from $15.98 for the USHINNING (minutes are prepaid) all the way to Apple’s latest, greatest iPhone 11 Max Pro which retails for $1,449.99 for the 512 GB model.
-(Most phone carriers have cheaper, prepaid phone options like the USHINNING in their store.)
+Phones can range in price from $15.98 for the USHINING (minutes are prepaid) all the way to Apple’s latest, greatest iPhone which retails for over $1,000.
+(Most phone carriers have cheaper, prepaid phone options like the USHINING in their store.)
 These devices can be big bucks!

-** Anything below that you do not understand (and who could blame you?) you can Google easily or ask other parents.
-YouTube has step by step videos.**
+** Anything below that you don’t understand (and who could blame you?), you can Google easily or ask other parents.
+YouTube has step-by-step videos.**

 Before You Give Them A Phone…

-- Why is this phone needed?
+Why do they need this phone?
 To be cool?
 To keep in touch?
 Safety Reasons?

 (***SEE LIST AT THE BOTTOM OF THE PAGE!)